Menu

 3. Create a headline for your resume:

-Resume headlines are one-liners that sum up your qualifications as a job seeker in a nutshell.
+Resume headlines are one-liners that sum up your qualifications as a job seeker.

-A well-crafted headline can pique the interest of a recruiter and persuade them to read your resume.
+A well-crafted headline can pique a recruiter’s interest and persuade them to read your resume.

-Take a look at the job description and look for keywords that are relevant to the position to increase your chances of being shortlisted.
+Look at the job description and look for keywords relevant to the position to increase your chances of being shortlisted.

 4. Describe your work history in detail: